coryellenberger/objective-dash/README.md

 First time setup: configure the JDK with IntelliJ.

-Then you must build and compile the front end application:

 Run `cd app` to change to the app directory.

 The source for the Angular 6 Application resides in the app directory

-Run `npm install` to install the Angular/NodeJS dependencies required to run unit tests, ete tests, etc
+Run `npm install` to install the Angular/NodeJS dependencies required to run unit tests, ete tests, etc.

+First time setup: Run `npm install -g @angular/cli` to install the Angular CLI tool globally for build/test/scaffolding of the front end app.

-Run `ng build` to Build/Compile the front end application at the src/main/java/resources/static directory to be used by the server
+Run `ng build` to Build/Compile the front end application at the src/main/java/resources/static directory to be used by the server.

 (Note: application.properties has configuration for the static directory that will force the files to be updated by the browser.
 Remove this property for caching purposes.)

 ## Development server

-Create Run Configuration using com.dashboard.Application as the Main Class
+Create Run Configuration using com.dashboard.Application as the Main Class.

-Run or Debug this Run Configuration
+Run or Debug this Run Configuration.

 Visit localhost:8080